JacksonAllan/CC/README.md

 ### Set

-A `set` is a [Robin Hood](https://www.sebastiansylvan.com/post/robin-hood-hashing-should-be-your-default-hash-table-implementation) hash table for elements without a separate key.
+A `set` is an unordered associative container for elements without a separate key, implemented as a hybird open-addressing, chained hash table also available as a [standalone library](https://github.com/JacksonAllan/Verstable).

 ```c
 #include <stdio.h>